 Collage has also played a central role in Fecteau’s art since the beginning of his career.
 His collages typically combine images (clippings from architecture magazines, photographs by the artist) with materials such as cardboard and found pieces of wood or rope to create shallow reliefs.
 The effect is often an ambiguous sense of depth and an oscillation between abstract and domestic space.

 Vincent Fecteau (b.
 1969) lives and works in San Francisco.
 His work was featured in the 2002 and 2012 Whitney Biennials and the 2013 Carnegie International in Pittsburgh.
-His one-person museum exhibitions include the Art Institute of Chicago, the Kunsthalle Basel, the Berkeley Art Museum, and the Vienna Secession, among others.
+His one-person museum exhibitions include the Art Institute of Chicago, the Kunsthalle Basel, the Berkeley Art Museum, the Fridericianum in Kassel, Germany, and the Vienna Secession, among others.
 He received a MacArthur Fellowship in 2016.
-A survey exhibition of his work is on view at the Museum Fridericianum in Kassel, Germany, through September 5.